I discovered Open source at University and haven't looked back since.

 My placement year at University was at Liverpool agency Mando Group, to which I returned after graduating.
 Despite my education being largely based around programming, I quickly found my interests lay in infrastructure.
 I spent a few years in IT support, progressing to running internal networks and production hosting infrastructures.
 I couldn’t have asked for a better start to my IT career, and learned how important trust and integrity are in business; core values I maintain to this day.

-In 2003 I moved to a startup post the Dot-com bubble that wanted to make medical records available online.
+In 2003 I moved to a startup after the dot-com bubble that wanted to make medical records available online.
 I set up the cross-platform hosting for the product and ran the internal infrastructure.
 Everything looked good with a working product, exposure & press with a management team who had previously built and exited medical companies.
 Unfortunately funding ran out and the company closed (the DH couldn’t solve the problem with billions either).

 I took Ixis to a 20 strong technical Drupal agency helping large organisations and companies build, scale and manage their Drupal applications.
 My role also evolved from being a technical hands-on sys admin to sales, growth and commercials.
-In 2017 I completed a management buy-out and left Ixis.
+In 2017 I completed a management buy-out

 I have also been involved building two other communities, that were also both acquired.
 My involvement was initially around the build and technical side, but then moved into growth and monetisation.